-Finally, if the company that you are serving has a strong management team, board membership will benefit your reputation in the business world.
+If the company, that you are serving, has a strong management team, board membership will benefit your reputation in the business world.
 It is a compliment that a company is paying for your input and service.

 Boards are generally comprised of individuals from very diverse and accomplished backgrounds who may provide insight for the company’s future.
 You will have the opportunity to learn from the exposure to others’ expertise in their respective fields and industries.